 Opportunity for faculty members: Global Solutions Sustainability Challenge

-Faculty members at community colleges in the U.S. and universities in Jordan or Iraq have the opportunity to apply to facilitate a binational team.
+Faculty members at community colleges and universities in the US and universities in Jordan or Iraq have the opportunity to apply to facilitate a bi-national team.

 About the Stevens Initiative

-The Stevens Initiative is an international effort to build global competence and career-readiness skills for young people in the United States and the Middle East and North Africa while growing and enhancing the field of virtual exchange: online, international, and collaborative learning.
-The Stevens Initiative is sponsored by the U.S. Department of State, with funding provided by the U.S. Government, and is administered by the Aspen Institute.
+The Stevens Initiative is an international effort to build global competence and career readiness for young people in the United States and the Middle East and North Africa while growing and enhancing the field of virtual exchange: online, international, and collaborative learning.
+Housed at the Aspen Institute, the Stevens Initiative is sponsored by the US Department of Sate with funding provided by the US Government and is administered by the Aspen Institute.
 It is also supported by the Bezos Family Foundation and the governments of Morocco and the United Arab Emirates.
 For further information, please visit http://www.stevensinitiative.org/.

 The participating facilitator will:

-- Participate in facilitator training either in person or virtual.
+- Participate in facilitator training either in person or virtual (in the U.S., Jordan, or Iraq);

-- Partner effectively with their facilitator colead in the U.S./Jordan/Iraq.
+- Partner effectively with their facilitator co-lead in the US, Jordan, or Iraq;

-- Engage in ongoing communications and support with IREX, including through anecdotes and photographs.
+- Engage in ongoing communications and support with IREX, including anecdotes and photographs;

-- Motivate the team and ensure the team’s completion of the challenge, including the survey evaluation data.
+- Motivate and ensure the team’s completion of the challenge, including survey evaluation data;

 - If selected as a semifinalist, attend the Virtual Global Business Expo.